 - (a) In our opinion and according to the information and explanations given to us, the Company is not required to register under section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi) (a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(b) of the Order is not applicable. - (c) According to information and explanation given to us, the Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve bank of India.
-Accordingly, clause 3(xvi)(c) of the order is not applicable. - (d) According to the information and explanations provided to us during the course of audit, the Group does not have any CIC.
-Accordingly, the requirements of clause 3(xvi)(d) of the order is not applicable. - xvii.
-The Company has incurred cash loss in the current financial year.
-There is no cash loss incurred in the immediately preceding financial year. - xviii.There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xvi)(c) of the order is not applicable. - (d) The Company does not have any holding, subsidiary, associate companies, hence the question of having any CIC in the group does not arise. - xvii.
+The Company has not incurred cash loss in the current financial year but incurred cash losses in the immediately preceding financial year. - xviii.
+There has been no resignation of the statutory auditors during the year.
 Accordingly, clause 3(xviii) of the Order is not applicable. - xix.
 According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report.